arctindev/SpaceX-Missions-App/README.md

     - paddings
 32. Depends on time left, might try to create basic static server using express/fastify to serve static files and create custom 404 page.
 33. Adding good looking animation for mission change, or develop simple slider.

+Known Api Bugs:

+- There are records which have null object in links.article_link
+- There are nulls in ship array
+- there are nulls instead of links to ship images
+- There are null values in ship weight_kg